Police: Virginia Mom Beat Child With Baseball Bat For Telling On Her

 Her father, 25-year-old Ryan Lawrence also burned her body and dumped the remains in a body of water, in an attempt to dispose of evidence of the crime.
 It’s been implied that Lawrence killed his little girl because he was jealous of the attention she had been getting.
 Ultimately, Ryan Lawrence was sentenced to just 25 years of imprisonment.

-[Featured image via Virginia Beach Police]
+[Featured Image by Virginia Beach Police]